ruddro-roy/SGP4/ERROR_RECOVERY.md

 - Hoots, F. R., & Roehrich, R. L. (1980).
 Spacetrack Report No. 3
 - Vallado, D. A., et al. (2006).
 Revisiting Spacetrack Report #3.
 AIAA 2006-6753

-## Support

-For issues or questions:
-- Check the test suite for usage examples
-- Run the demo script for interactive examples
-- Review error diagnostics in propagation results
-- Consult the error code table above